Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/system-architecture/class-diagrams.md

 #### `judge(): Map` - Replaces the chapterbank structure in Translator with a new, ranked version no longer corresponding to instance numbers but to quality.
 The LLM will rank the chapters for us and this function will format the output to be presentable for React.

-Prompt_Admin Class:
+## Prompt_Admin Class:
 **Purpose**: The final step in the pipeline between accessing database agent info and communicating with the LLM.
 It assembles a prompt based on some templates which serve different purposes (i.e., generation, critique, and judgement).
 Only Courier will access this class, and it will send it information it’s sent by Translator.

 ### Data Fields:
-- `refineprompt : String`: Template for chapter refinement.
+- `refineprompt: String`: Template for chapter refinement.
 Relevant information will be added to this and the rest of these fields in getprompt.
-- `generateprompt : String`: Template for chapter generation.
+- `generateprompt: String`: Template for chapter generation.
-- `rankprompt : String`: Template for ranking ALL chapters after refinement is done.
+- `rankprompt: String`: Template for ranking ALL chapters after refinement is done.

 ### Methods:
 #### `get_prompt(String promptinfo, String type): String` - Assembles a prompt by placing keywords in the promptinfo JSON object into one of the templates above, with ‘type’ deciding which to use.